sourcegraph/pydep/README.md

 pydep is a simple module / command line tool that will print the dependencies of a python project

+pydep is still under active development.
+There are bugs.
+Pull requests welcome :)

-WARNING: pydep may run a project's `setup.py`.
-Do not run on untrusted code.
+__WARNING: pydep may run a project's `setup.py`.
+Do not run on untrusted code.__

 Requirements
 -----